Zal0/ZGB/README.md

 ZGB
 ===

-A little engine for creating games for the original Game Boy.
+A little engine for creating games for the original Game Boy and Game Boy Color.

  1. [Features](#features)
  2. [Installation](#installation)